dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

             ```
             cchq <env> django-manage  elastic_sync_multiplexed copy_checkpoints <index_cname>
             ```
-        3. We will now swap the index in settings file to  make the primary index as secondary and vice versa.
+        3. We will now swap the index in the settings file to  make the primary index as secondary and vice versa.
         Update `environments/<env>/public.yml`, set
             ```
             ES_<index_cname>_INDEX_SWAPPED = True
             ```

-        4. From control machine, run update-config and restart commcare services so that new settings are applied.
-This will also restart the pillows that were stopped in previous step.
+        4. From the control machine, run update-config and restart commcare services so that the new settings are applied.
+This will also restart the pillows that were stopped in the previous step.
             ```
             cchq <env> update-config
             cchq <env> service commcare restart
             ```
-            After this step, the indexes will be swapped and reads will now happen from the newly created secondary indices.
+            After this step, the indexes will be swapped and reads will now happen from the newly created secondary index.

         5. Look around in CommcareHQ, test out things dealing with the index that was swapped

-        6. It is recommended to keep the indices in this state for at least 1 working day.
+        6. It is recommended to keep the index in this state for at least 1 working day.
 This will provide a safe window to fall back if needed.

     8. When you are confident that things are working fine with the new index, you are all set to turn off the multiplexer settings.
 Update `environments/<env>/public.yml` with following values:
         ```
         ES_<index_cname>_INDEX_MULTIPLEXED = False
         ```
-    9. For index <index_cname>, writes have been stopped on primary indices.
+    9. For index <index_cname>, writes have been stopped on the old primary index.
 The older index is eligible for deletion.
 It is recommended to wait for 6 hours after the multiplexer is turned off.
 The older index can be deleted by running.

     ```
     cchq <env> django-manage elastic_sync_multiplexed delete <index_cname>
     ```
     This will free up the space on machine and you are ready to reindex another index.

-    10. Go back to Step 1 and repeat the process with different index_cname
+    10. Go back to Step 1 and repeat the process with a different index_cname

 2. Delete any lingering residual indices by running